GioF71/upmpdcli-docker/README.md

 ### Support for Radio Browser

-Since `2023-02-26`, I have added support for the new Radio-Browser media server available in upmpdcli.
+Since `2023-02-26`, I have added support for the new Radio-Browser media server plugin.
 See [here](https://www.lesbonscomptes.com/upmpdcli/upmpdcli-manual.html#UPMPDCLI-MS-RADIO-BROWSER) for more details.

 ### Streaming to Kodi enhanced

-Starting with release `1.6.2`, included in this container image since `2022-12-12`, Kodi support is considerably improved.
-Upmpdcli (in media server mode) can now stream hi-res from Qobuz as well as it can stream Internet Radios.
+Starting with release `1.6.2`, (since release `2022-12-12`), Kodi support is improved.
+Upmpdcli as a media server can now stream hi-res from Qobuz/Tidal as well as Internet Radios.
 Configuration examples are available [here](https://github.com/GioF71/upmpdcli-docker/blob/main/doc/example-configurations.md).

 ## Links